Hotel Bristol, Belgrade: Historically

 Historically, The Hotel Bristol had 52 rooms (3 three-bed, 39 two-bed and 10 one-bed), 11 apartments (5 small, 3 large, 2 lux and the "Golden" or the "Rockefeller" apartment).
 There where also an aperitif bar, two national cuisine restaurants with 250 seats, beer lounge with 40 seats, "Little Salon" with 55 seats and the pastry shop.
 The Golden or the Rockefeller suite was the most luxurious in the hotel, and the largest, with 70 m2.
 It was equipped with the Louis XVI style furniture, including the golden-framed mirror from the 18th century.
 It was used as the location of many music videos and photo-editorials.

+Awards Won

+The Bristol Belgrade is the recipient of the prestigious MICHELIN Key 2025, placing it on the global map of luxury hotels and recognizing its commitment to high-quality service and exceptional guest experiences.

 Future

 Following its official reopening in 2025 after an extensive restoration project, The Bristol Belgrade has entered a new phase as a fully operational hotel.
 The property, now repositioned as an independent five-star luxury hotel, aims to contribute to the revival of Belgrade's historic Savamala district.
 The hotel features 143 rooms and suites, a restaurant, lounge, wellness facilities, and meeting spaces, while maintaining elements of its original architectural character, protected under heritage conservation regulations.

 Future plans include the continued development of cultural and community partnerships, as well as the integration of new technologies to enhance operational efficiency and guest services.
 The hotel is also expected to play a role in Belgrade’s broader tourism strategy ahead of EXPO 2027, for which the city is the official host.